tornadoweb/tornado/docs/guide/running.rst

 Typically it is best to run one process per CPU.

-Tornado includes a built-in multi-process mode to start several processes at once.
-This requires a slight alteration to the standard main function:
+Tornado includes a built-in multi-process mode to start several processes at once (note that multi-process mode does not work on Windows).
+This requires a slight alteration to the standard main
+function:

 .. testcode::